-1. On January 23, 1985, the Audit Division issued to petitioner, 308 East 79th Street Associates (c/o Goldschmidt, Fredericks & Oshatz), a Notice of Determination of Tax Due Under Tax Law Article 31-B ("gains tax"), indicating gains tax due in the amount of \$591,581.00, plus penalty and interest.
-This notice arose as the result of a field audit of the records of 308 East 79th Street Owners Corp. ("the corporation"), a cooperative housing corporation to which petitioner, as sponsor under a cooperative conversion plan, had transferred on July 30, 1984 certain premises located at 308 East 79th Street, New York, New York.
+1. On January 23, 1985, the Audit Division issued to petitioner, The 345 Company (c/o Goldschmidt, Fredericks & Oshatz), a Notice of Determination of

+Tax Due Under Tax Law Article 31-B ("gains tax"), indicating gains tax due in the amount of \$293,045.00, plus penalty and interest.
+This notice arose as the result of a field audit of the records of 81st Street Residence Corp. ("the corporation"), a cooperative housing corporation to which petitioner, as sponsor under a cooperative conversion plan, had transferred on July 28, 1983 certain premises located at 345 East 81st Street, New York, New York.
-2. Requisite transferor and transferee questionnaires were filed such that the Audit Division issued to petitioner, at the request of its representative, a Statement of No Tax Due with respect to the above-described transfer of the premises from petitioner, as sponsor, to the cooperative housing corporation.
-This statement was issued to petitioner on July 30, 1984.

-3. On or about November 26, 1984, Audit Division auditor Marcia Sorin commenced an audit of the books and records of the subject cooperative conversion.
+- 2. Requisite transferor and transferee questionnaires were filed such that the Audit Division issued to petitioner, at the request of its representative, a Statement of No Tax Due with respect to the above-described transfer of the premises from petitioner, as sponsor, to the cooperative housing corporation.
+This statement was issued to petitioner on July 22, 1983. - 3.
+On or about September 24, 1984, Audit Division auditor Marcia Sorin commenced an audit of the books and records of the subject cooperative conversion.
 The audit was conducted at the office premises of petitioner's representative, Goldschmidt, Oshatz, Powsner & Saft, Esqs. (the "Goldschmidt firm", then known as Goldschmidt, Fredericks and Oshatz, Esqs.) where the relevant books and records were available.
-The audit of this petitioner was one of a number of gains tax audits of cooperative conversions conducted by Ms. Sorin at the premises of the Goldschmidt firm, which firm represented a relatively large number of cooperative conversion clients.

-4. Ms. Sorin determined upon audit that 143 individual apartment units were subject to gains tax.
-With respect to these 143 units transferred, gains tax returns had not been filed nor was tax due paid at the time of the closings on any of such individual apartment units.
+The audit of this petitioner was one of a number of gains tax audits of cooperative conversions conducted by Ms. Sorin at the premises of the Goldschmidt firm, which firm represented a relatively large number of cooperative conversion clients. - 4.
+Ms Sorin determined that a number of the individual cooperative apartment units transferred were not subject to gains tax in that they were "grandfathered"; that is, transferred pursuant to subscription agreements entered into before the March 28, 1983 effective date of the gains tax (Tax Law \$ 1443.6).
+However, Ms. Sorinalso determined on audit that ninety individual apartment units were not so grandfathered and were subject to gains tax.
+With respect to these ninety units transferred, gains tax returns had not been filed nor was tax due paid at the time of the closings on any of such individual apartment units.